karanja-simon/blog/nodejs-child-process.md

 [Previously](/nodejs), we looked at offloading CPU-bound task to a Worker Pool by using a [Child Process](https://nodejs.org/api/child_process.html) or a [Cluster](https://nodejs.org/api/cluster.html).
 In this article, we will look at [Worker Threads](https://nodejs.org/api/worker_threads.html) and why they are more desirable than previous approach.

 Worker threads are provided by the `worker_thread` module, introduced in Node.js version 10.
 These threads executes in parallel, and unlike `child_process` or `cluster`, they can share memory.
+They, therefore do not need the expensive IPC mechanism to communicate with their parent process.
+Each worker is connected to it's parent worker via a message channel.
+The child worker writes to the message channel using `parentPort.postMessage()` function and the parent worker writes to the message channel by invoking `worker.postMessage()` function on the worker instance.
 Threads lives inside a process, therefore should it die, it will also terminate the threads it holds.
 This is different from Cluster or Child process, where if one process dies, others can keep executing.

 > Note: Workers (threads) are useful for performing CPU-intensive tasks.
 They are not meant for I/O-intensive work, since Node.js built-in asynchronous I/O operations are more efficient.

-##### How do we block the Event Loop?
+##### Some code..
-Let's build a simple Nodejs/Express server that calculates the Fibonacci of an n'th term.
-I will implement a linear time-complexity algorithm for calculating Fibonacci.
+Let's borrow the code from the [previous]() article.
+It's a simple Nodejs/Express server that calculates the Fibonacci of an n'th term with a linear time-complexity algorithm.
 As n becomes larger, so do the time to calculate the Fibonacci number.
 Let's look at the recursive function:

 ```js